Skip to content

 TermMeaning

-VXLANOverlay encapsulation for carrying Layer 2 over Layer 3
+VXLANOverlay encapsulation for Layer 2 over Layer 3

 1. Server-A sends an Ethernet frame to Server-B.